zukunft/zukunft.com/docs/llm/pending.md

 Fill the gap: Compare with the actual spec for your existing "auto user and IP whitelist fallback" mechanism, so prompt 7's fallback description is a placeholder — you'll want to fill that in from your existing plan before comparing.

+add to the config.yaml the size and age limit for the cache tables and use it to clean up the cache if needed

 ### prepare denial-of-service protection